Exocen/dotfiles/README.md

 ### 🪄 Automatic installation

-install.sh is a script written with POSIX Shell.
+install.sh is a script written with POSIX Shell.\
-It allows to install basic tools in a new linux installation
+It allows to install basic tools in a new linux installation.

 #### Run the script install.sh to install
 1. packages "vim git htop iftop iotop tree zsh make wget sudo rsync"